Find Affordable College Courses

 99 Yearly Graduations

 The 18th most popular school in the country for library science majors who are seeking their master's degree is University of Kentucky.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-For the 2020-2021 academic year, 99 master's degrees were handed out to library science majors at UK.
-About 89% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 99 people received their master's degree in library science from UK.
+Of these students, 85% were women and 17% were members of underrepresented racial-ethnic groups.
+Data shows that UK graduates that hold this degree go on to make a median salary of $47,652.

 98 Yearly Graduations

 The 19th most popular school in the country for library science majors who are seeking their master's degree is University of South Florida - Main Campus.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-For the 2020-2021 academic year, 98 master's degrees were handed out to library science majors at USF Tampa.
-About 92% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 98 people received their master's degree in library science from USF Tampa.
+About 83% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+University of South Florida - Main Campus library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.

 #20